Structured Data Generation

 New in version 12.0.0.

-Sometimes, you need a field name that truly matches what your domain is about, and that’s when field aliases become useful.
+Sometimes you need a field name that truly matches your domain, and that’s when field aliases become useful.

-In order to utilize field aliases, it’s necessary to instantiate either a Field or Fieldset and then update the attribute aliases (essentially a regular dict) to associate aliases with field names.
+To use field aliases, instantiate a Field or Fieldset and update the aliases attribute (a dict) to map aliases to field names.

 from mimesis import Field, Locale